asdfghjkl623/EASY-3D/ReadMe.md

 * Step-by-step tutorials demonstrating various uses of the API, to get acquainted with the data structures, rendering techniques, and algorithms for 3D modeling and geometry processing.

+* Very easy to use as a callable library (usually only a few lines of code).

 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.

 * A handy tool <b>Mapple</b> created out of the Easy3D library for rendering and processing 3D data.